cong-duc-pham/web_tiki/README.md

 - Enhanced Interactions: Add more JavaScript functionality, such as product filtering or a shopping cart simulation.
 - API Integration: Implement a backend or third-party API to load dynamic product data.
 ## Author
-This project was created by [Your Name].
-If you have any questions or suggestions regarding this project, feel free to reach out via email: [your-email@example.com].
+This project was created by the DLT team.
+If you have any questions or suggestions regarding this project, feel free to reach out via email: phamcongduc20102005@gmail.com.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.